kelvinmacharia254/react-router/README.md

 The client would request documents from the server, downloads and evaluates the front-end assets(CSS & JS) then render the HTML.

-To request another page, the user would click links and teh whole process would repeat over and over again.
+To request another page, the user would click links and then the whole process would repeat over and over again.
+The downside was the request of assests over network and then eavaluation over and over again.
+This impacted user experience, the client side routing promised to solve this by handling assets on the client side then requests left for data which needs frequent updating as opposed to the assets.

 ### Why react Router
 Enables client side routing.